quicwg/ops-drafts/draft-ietf-quic-manageability.md

 handful of UDP packets and then makes a decision to whether or not filter later packets in the same connection.
-QUIC applications are encouraged to fail over to TCP if early packets do not arrive at their destination {{?I-D.ietf-quic-applicability}}, as QUIC is based on UDP and there are known blocks of UDP traffic (see {{sec-udp-1312}}).
+QUIC applications are encouraged to fail over to TCP if early packets do not arrive at their destination {{?QUIC-APPLICABILITY}}, as QUIC is based on UDP and there are known blocks of UDP traffic (see {{sec-udp-1312}}).
 Admitting a few packets allows the QUIC endpoint to determine that the path accepts QUIC.
 Sudden drops afterwards will result in slow and costly timeouts